-His proudest accomplishment as a “catalyst conductor” was the founding Artistic & Executive Director for the Circle City Chamber Group, an organization which produced groundbreaking events that brought together the city’s top visual, culinary, and musical artists, for an all-inclusive arts experience, while also working to cultivate a new audience for Indianapolis’ arts community.
+As a “catalyst conductor”, Andrew has created various organizations and collaborative projects over the years.
+“Catalyst” highlights include his founding of The Composers Showcase (Indianapolis), the Indianapolis Music Teachers Orchestra, Arts on the Edge (Chicago, 2022-present), and the Circle City Chamber Group (Indianapolis, 2008-2012), the last two being organizations which have produced groundbreaking events that bring together top visual, culinary, and musical artists, for an all-new, all-inclusive arts experience, while also working to cultivate a fresh audience for the cities’ arts communities.

 With a passion for audience cultivation and development, Lyon’s out-of-the-box marketing, fundraising and cross promotions have helped in his serving as a marketing, development, logistical, and administrative consultant for a variety of for- and non-profit organizations.
 Lyon joined the International Conductors’ Festival staff as Marketing & Development Coordinator for its festivals in Ukraine and the U.S., and led the ICF’s first fundraising campaign, which included hosting and producing an 18-part video series for donors and sponsors.

-He recently concluded a six-year tenure as the Artistic & Music Director of the 65th Street Klezmorim – Indianapolis’ “Lively & Joyful” klezmer ensemble.
+In 2018, Lyon concluded a six-year tenure as the Artistic & Music Director of the 65th Street Klezmorim – Indianapolis’ “Lively & Joyful” klezmer ensemble.
 During his tenure, the group saw growth artistically, in its membership (50%), and annual concert offerings.
 The ensemble also increased its involvement with the local community, performing at various cultural events across the Midwest.
-Under his leadership, Lyon also saw the establishment of the $100,000 Sandford Rosenberg Memorial Endowment, which was established to guarnteed the ensemble’s future for years to come.
+Under his leadership, Lyon also saw the establishment of the $100,000 Sandford Rosenberg Memorial Endowment, which was established to guaranteed the ensemble’s future for years to come.

 As a saxophonist, Lyon has performed in various ensembles, including orchestral, big band, pop, musical theatre, jazz, blues, R&B, Latin, Irish, and klezmer.
 He has played behind Marvin Hamlish, Ben Vereen, Marvin Stamm, and Tommy Tune as a member of the Grammy-nominated University of Nevada, Las Vegas Jazz Band.
 Lyon has also served as saxophonist, music director, composer, and arranger for The Chicago Sound Crew (R&B) and the 65th Street Klezmorim.

 Lyon earned his Bachelor of Science in Music Performance at Illinois State University, and his Masters [With Distinction] in Orchestral Conducting at Butler University under the tutelage of Richard Auldon Clark.
-He has had the opportunity to work with noted conductors Victor Yampolsky, Don Owens, David Epstein and Paul Vermeel, while noted mentors include Markand Thakar, Harold Weller, Takayoshi Suzuki, and Harvey Felder.
+He has had the opportunity to work with noted conductors Victor Yampolsky, Don Owens, David Epstein and Paul Vermeel, while noted mentors include Markand Thakar, Harold Weller, Takayoshi Suzuki, Harvey Felder, and Michael Schelle.